India hangs four over 2012 Delhi bus gang-rape

 A fifth, the suspected ringleader, was found dead in jail in a suspected suicide, while the 17-year-old spent three years in a juvenile detention centre.

-But for Krishnan, the executions mask the continued failure to provide justice and improve safety for women in the world's biggest democracy.
+But for Krishnan, the executions masked the continued failure to provide justice and improve safety for women in the world's biggest democracy.

 Almost 150,000 rape cases are awaiting trial in India's dysfunctional criminal justice system.